Thousands of Women March in India After Rape and Murder of Doctor

 Junior doctors mounted strikes earlier this week at several government hospitals in India, and suspended all services, except emergency responses, as part of a protest.

-Banerjee was quoted in The Times of India appealing to doctors in Kolkata to go back to work: “I plead before you, if needed I am ready to touch your feet if that satisfies you, to join work.
-It’s been five days that you started your protest.
+“I plead before you, if needed I am ready to touch your feet if that satisfies you, to join work,” Banerjee was quoted in The Times of India appealing to doctors in Kolkata to go back to work.
+“It’s been five days since you started your protest.
 No one has stopped you but three people have lost their lives, one of them a child and another a pregnant woman.”

-Figures from the National Crime Records Bureau, released last year, showed crimes against women in India rose 4 percent in 2022.
+Figures from the National Crime Records Bureau, released last year, showed crimes against women in India rose by 4 percent in 2022.

-The doctor’s murder in Kolkata has echoes of another horrific case in Delhi in 2012, when a 23-year-old student was gang-raped on a bus in New Delhi, causing injuries which led to her death.
+The doctor’s murder in Kolkata has echoes of a horrific case in 2012, when a 23-year-old student was gang-raped on a bus in New Delhi, causing injuries that led to her death.
+That incident led to huge protests across India against violence against women.

-Four men—Akshay Thakur, Vinay Sharma, Pawan Gupta and Mukesh Singh—were sentenced to death after being convicted in 2013 and were executed, by hanging in March 2020.
+Four men—Akshay Thakur, Vinay Sharma, Pawan Gupta, and Mukesh Singh—were sentenced to death after being convicted in 2013 and were executed by hanging in March 2020.

 Reuters contributed to this report.